Setting a best in class privacy strategy

 This is the fourth post in our series around “Why your main goal should NOT be to build a unified customer journey“.
 Click here to accept all cookies: Creating a data and privacy strategy that goes beyond the cookie banner.

-When we think of privacy, the first thing that comes to mind for many of us is regulations such as the GDPR.
-But the law is not the only thing that has changed the rules of the game; technology such as ITP has forced new standards through changes such as full third party cookie blocking.
+When we think of privacy, the first thing that comes to mind for many of us is regulations such as GDPR.
+But the law isn’t the only thing that has changed the rules of the game; technology such as ITP, iOS14, and Google’s new proposed privacy sandbox has forced new standards through changes such as full third party cookie blocking.

 What do the combined forces of privacy and smarter machine learning mean for the role of data in data-driven digital marketing?